How To Tell If Your Hand Is Broken — Broken Hand, Finger, And Wrist Symptoms And Treatment

 Broken Hand Symptoms: How Do I Know If I Have a Broken Hand?

-The location, severity, and the length of time since suffering the hand fracture will determine the symptoms the patient experiences and the available treatment options.
+Approximately 6 million people suffer a broken bone every year in the United States, and broken fingers are very common.
+The location and severity of the hand fracture will determine the symptoms the patient experiences and the available treatment options.
 So what does a broken hand feel like?
 Let’s take a look at a few of the most common broken hand symptoms.

-Fractured hand symptoms involving the metacarpals include achiness, swelling, general tenderness along the site of the injury, and bruising.
+Fractured hand symptoms involving the metacarpals include pain, swelling, general tenderness along the site of the injury, and bruising.
 These metacarpal fractures symptoms may be more pronounced as the patient makes a fist or even loosely grips items.
 Metacarpal fractures may also give the involved fingers a shortened appearance.
-For example, Boxer’s fracture symptoms may include the knuckle appearing indented or sunken inward due to displacement along the neck of the metacarpal.
-Broken finger symptoms include achiness, decreased range of motion, swelling, and sensitivity to even the lightest touch.
+For example, Boxer’s fracture symptoms may include the knuckle appearing indented or crushed inward due to displacement along the neck of the metacarpal.
+Broken finger symptoms include pain, decreased range of motion, swelling, and sensitivity to even the lightest touch.
 Fractured finger symptoms may also include bruising, and it’s possible for the finger to appear deformed or misaligned.
+Broken thumb symptoms include swelling, bruising, sensitivity to the touch, and decreased range of motion.
 Some patients also report numbness or feelings of cold around the injury.
 In some cases, the hand or fingers may change colors, becoming pale or even blue, after a fracture of the hand.
 Patients may also notice other tactile sensations, such as tingling.

 Scaphoid fractures are the most common injuries involving the eight small carpal bones along the base of the wrist.
+Scaphoid fracture symptoms include pain, swelling, and sensitivity to touch.
 Pain symptoms may increase as the individual makes a fist or closes the hand.
-However, just because a person is still capable of making a fist or using the digits with minimal discomfort does not mean he or she has not suffered a broken hand, finger, or wrist.
+However, just because a person is still capable of making a fist or using the digits with minimal discomfort does not mean he or she has not suffered a broken hand or finger.
 It’s important to remember that many broken hand symptoms are similar to those of other potential injuries, and diagnosis by a medical professional is key.
 Prompt medical attention is necessary to prevent further injury and help expedite the recovery process.
 Accurate diagnosis of the extent of the damage will require a physical examination and potentially the use of diagnostic imaging tests.
-After these tests, your provider will recommend appropriate broken hand treatment options for the injury.
+After these tests, your doctor will recommend appropriate broken hand treatment options.

 Hand Fracture Treatments: How to Treat a Broken Hand

-Today, treatment has advanced to now include modalities such as bone stimulation and injections to help the healing process.
-Fortunately, many hand fractures will not require surgical intervention.
-Although casts, splints, braces, straps, and the classic “buddy tape” may be used to immobilize the affected bones.
+There are many broken hand treatment options to address broken fingers, broken metacarpals, and other hand injuries.
+Fortunately, many hand fractures will not require surgical intervention, although splints, braces, straps, and the classic “buddy system” may be used to immobilize the affected bones.
 In some instances, patients may need to wear larger casts to immobilize the entire hand or wrist.
 These splints and casts hold the bones in place, allowing the area to heal, while also minimizing the risk of reinjury during the recovery process.
 In the event of misalignment, the overseeing medical professional may need to manually reposition the finger before utilizing a splint or cast.
 These noninvasive treatments are viable for most situations, but in the case of more severe injuries, your doctor may recommend surgical intervention for optimal results and recovery.

 Broken Hand Treatment Options: Hand Fracture Surgery

-Fractures that cannot be properly treated with the non-operative management will require surgery.
+Fractures that cannot be properly corrected with the aforementioned treatment strategies will require broken hand surgery.
 During hand fracture surgery, local or general anesthesia may be used depending on the specific surgery.
-This is done in such a way that patients do not feel or remember the procedure.
-Broken hand surgery may involve the use of small pins and wires that will hold the fracture in place for several weeks.
-In some instances, metal plates and screws are utilized.
-If a bone has been shattered, it may be necessary to use a bone graft.
+Broken hand surgery may involve the use of small pins and wires that will hold the fractured bones in place for several weeks.
+In some instances, metal plates and screws may be utilized to ensure the bones of the hand are properly aligned.
+If a bone has been shattered, it may be necessary to use a bone graft transplanted from another part of the patient’s body.
+A bone graft may also be used to treat a bone that has not healed properly after a previous injury.

 The Recovery Process: Broken Hand Healing Time

-Most patients should expect to have a follow-up appointment with their provider within a week or two of the procedure.
+Most patients should expect to have a follow-up appointment with their doctor within a week or two of the procedure.
 During the recovery process, the overseeing medical professional may use intermittent imaging tests to make sure the bones are healing properly.
-Pain and swelling are managed after surgery by keeping the injury elevated.
+Pain and swelling are to be expected after surgery, and your doctor may prescribe medication to help.
+Over-the-counter pain medications can also be used to treat pain, discomfort, and swelling.
+To further minimize swelling, it’s important to keep the injury elevated following surgery.
 Ideally, the hand should be kept higher than the heart, meaning the patient may need to prop it up while seated or lying down.
-In some cases, an additional procedure may be required to remove hardware used to hold the fracture in place during the healing process.
+Ice packs may also be used to help with pain and swelling.
+When using this method, a towel should be kept between the ice packs and the skin, to prevent direct contact and reduce the risk of frostbite.
+Additional procedures may be required to remove hardware used to hold the bones in place during the healing process.

 Broken Hand Rehab — Broken Hand Physical Therapy Exercises

-Occupational hand therapy may be recommended for most fractures to help with the recovery process.
-Finger and hand occupational therapy exercises are used to alleviate pain and discomfort related to stiffness and inflammation, and restore strength lost as a result of extended immobilization.
-The overseeing therapist will first gauge a patient’s range of motion and overall functionality before establishing a comprehensive regimen of hand physical therapy exercises tailored to the specific injury.
-Once the patient has demonstrated proficiency, these exercises should be performed at home for optimal results.
+Physical therapy may be recommended for some hand injuries to help with the recovery process.
+Finger and hand physical therapy exercises are used to alleviate pain and discomfort related to stiffness and inflammation, and they can also help patients restore strength lost as a result of extended immobilization.
+The overseeing physical therapist will first gauge a patient’s range of motion and overall functionality before establishing a comprehensive regimen of hand physical therapy exercises.
+Once the patient has demonstrated proficiency, these broken hand physical therapy exercises should be performed at home daily for optimal results.
 Hand therapy putty and common everyday household items such as towels and cups may be used to help with strength training exercises.
 Stretching exercises will also be incorporated to increase the range of motion.

-At Sports Medicine Oregon, we specialize in the full spectrum of treatment options for broken hand, fingers, and wrist.
-While some fractures will require operative intervention, many other hand injuries can be adequately treated using the latest noninvasive therapies.
-Additionally, individuals who need physical therapy after a broken hand can greatly benefit from comprehensive care at our state-of-the-art physical therapy facility and occupational therapy with specialized hand therapists.
-Whether your broken hand is a sports injury or the result of aging and arthritis, our team is dedicated to getting you back to your active lifestyle with a personalized approach to broken hand treatment, rehabilitation, and injury prevention.Remember, we update our Sports Medicine Oregon blog monthly, so be sure to tune in often to stay up to date on the latest sports medicine news and views!
+At Sports Medicine Oregon, we specialize in the full spectrum of broken hand and broken finger treatment options.
+While some hand fractures and broken fingers will require surgical intervention, many other hand injuries can be adequately treated using the latest noninvasive therapies.
+Additionally, individuals who need physical therapy after a broken hand can greatly benefit from comprehensive care at our state-of-the-art physical therapy facility.
+Whether your broken hand is a sports injury or the result of an accident around the house, our team is dedicated to getting you back to your active lifestyle with a personalized approach to broken hand treatment, rehabilitation, and injury prevention.Remember, we update our Sports Medicine Oregon blog monthly, so be sure to tune in often to stay up to date on the latest sports medicine news and views!